danferns/digital-paper-obsidian-plugin/README.md

 When enabled, Obsidian's status bar will display the text "paper".

+## Feedback

+You can DM me `@thepianodan` on Discord, or ping me on the official Obsidian Discord server for feedback, bug reports, and feature requests.
+If you don't use Discord, you can also email me at `dannywritescode@gmail.com`.

 ## Say thanks

 If this plugin adds value to your life and you'd like to support me, feel welcomed to buy my music on [Bandcamp](https://twinklingkites.bandcamp.com/).
 It would mean a lot to me!